 Costs for state inspections vary widely based on a few factors, including:

 - The type and age of your vehicle — inspection requirements are typically more extensive for older cars

 - Whether the state requires emissions testing in addition to a safety inspection

 - Whether the state requires testing on a set schedule or offers one-year and two-year certification options

 - Your state’s fee schedule and regulations.
-For example, while the state sets inspection fees in New York, Pennsylvania’s inspection regulations require separate charges for the inspection itself (set by the service center) and for the certificate of inspection.
+For example, while the state sets inspection fees in New York, Pennsylvania’s inspection regulations require separate charges for the inspection and the certificate of inspection.

 Where Else Can You Get a State Inspection?

-If your local Valvoline doesn’t offer state inspections, you’ll need to find another service centers in your area that does.
-You can look into getting an inspection at:
+If your local Valvoline doesn’t offer state inspections — or if there is no Valvoline near you — you’ll need to find another service center in your area that does inspections.